 Take two classes, each from a different area.

 Total math/science credits must equal a minimum of 30.

 Waived with approved minor.

-Within four to seven years of graduation, alumni of the Software Engineering program are expected to achieve the following objectives:
+Within four to seven years of graduation, Software Engineering majors are expected to:

 Admission Requirements: School of Engineering